alex123012/ChromoGraph_console_util/README.md

 # ChromoGraph
 Export your chromatography RAW file from Chromeleon to picture

+# included files
+* "ChromoGraph.exe" - program for executing

+* "ChromoGraph.py" - source code

+* "test.txt" - test file (if program doesn't work with this - write me on e-mail (look below))

+* "LICENSE" - terms of use

+* "README.md" - instructions

 # How to use
 _You don't need to install this program!
 Execute .exe file and enjoy._